Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{Failure of large flexibility asset controller}

-The activation of a large flexibility asset could fail due to software or hardware failures.
-Compared to activation failures of small assets, the impact may be severe.
-An industrial plant could provide flexibility services by reducing production capacity during times when many \glspl{EV} are simultaneously charging to benefit from low prices.
+The activation of large flexibility assets may fails due to soft- or hardware failures.
+Compared to defects of small assets, the impact may be severe.
+An industrial plant could provide flexibility by reducing production capacity during times of high \glspl{EV} charging.
 Under these conditions, an activation failure could lead to congestion at the transformer.